gregorias/nvim-mapper/README.md

     ```

 > Note that nvim-mapper needs to be one of the first plugins to load if you
-> want to use it to define your keymaps in the other plugins configuration
+> want to use it to define your keymaps in other plugins' configuration
 > functions.

 Then in your Telescope config function, you may call the